EmanuelAlmirante/Object-Oriented-Programming/README.md

 #### File Manipulation

 The state of the application can be saved in files, for a posterior recovery (serialization Java: _java.io.Serializable_).
 In the manipulation of files, the associated exceptions should be treated.
-The funcionality of each operation is the followin:
+The funcionality of each operation is the following:

   **Criar (create) -** Allows to create an empty sheet: the dimensions of the new sheet are required, using the messages _linesRequest()_ and _columnsRequest()_.
 This sheet is not associated to any file (it is anonymous).